Boston-based businesses and beyond should be aware, be very aware – the federal government is changing overtime laws again!

 Your Attorneys for: Wage & Salary / Overtime Litigation Defense

 Has a current or former employee or independent contractor recently demanded a copy of their “personnel file” or served you and your business with a complaint for unpaid overtime or misclassification as an independent contractor.
-You need a lawyer immediately!
-A Business Litigation Attorney at The Jacobs Law LLC can represent you and your business in defense of misclassification, overtime and other Massachusetts wage & salary litigation or advise your business on steps you can take to minimize your risk of litigation over these issues.
-Contact a Boston Business Litigation Lawyer at The Jacobs Law LLC today!
+You need an attorney immediately!
+A Business Litigation Lawyer at The Jacobs Law LLC can represent you and your business in defense of misclassification, overtime and other Massachusetts wage & salary litigation or advise your business on steps you can take to minimize your risk of litigation over these issues.
+Contact a Boston Business Litigation Attorney at The Jacobs Law LLC today!